 Powder blue dwarf Agapanthus heads on 30cm. stems above a neat clump of very prettily variegated cream and green foliage.
 Each mini sword shaped leaf is boldly marginned with a cream edge, and they form a dense clump of fetching foliage.
-Sterile hybrid, so will not set seed, and poses no threat to our native environment or bushland.
+Agapanthus ‘Tinkerbell’ is a sterile hybrid, so it will not set seed and poses no threat to our native environment or bushland.

 Attractive all year round